-7.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, further detail can be found on page 50 of KCSiE.

-7.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.
+- 7.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group of children, further detail can be found on page 53 of KCSiE and on the NSPCC Learning website. - 7.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.